yaya7263/Akademia/TESTING.md

 Who:
-Yang Yang
+Yang Yang.
-Tanner Lillich
+Tanner Lillich.
-Allison Rodenbaugh
+Allison Rodenbaugh.
 Ben Miller

 Title: Akademia

 Vision:

 Veni, Vidi, Didici.

 To protect students from agitation,

 To provide students with information,

 To denounce the boredoms of class and lectures,

 To extend knowledge to the world with facts.

 Automated Tests: